FOSDEM/website/content/interviews/georg-greve.markdown

 member of the OpenPOWER Foundation, and what opportunities we see in this ecosystem.

 Q: How did you discover OpenPOWER?
-And did you immediately think "This is it, we finally can have a completely free platform, both software and hardware."?

 We discovered OpenPOWER by chance, I am afraid to admit.
 IBM contacted us on behalf of a large supermarket chain in a European country that was already